-Wine & Food: What Wine Goes with Turkey?
+Wine with Turkey: What Wine Goes with Turkey?

 What wine goes best with turkey?
 Indeed when we talk about turkey at Christmas, we are talking about a roast turkey.
 But we all know that a roast means ingredients way beyond the centrepiece.
 This is a meal that includes stuffings – both meat and vegetarian based – roast tatties, pigs in blankets, cranberry sauce, rich gravy, and a host of veggies too.
 It is a spectacular feast, rich in flavour, variety, and texture.
 The Christmas spread is an effort to pull together and deserves a bit of consideration when it comes to deciding which wines go best with it.